-- We follow guidance from the DFE in relation to sexual abuse and violence here and utilise the NSPCC Harmful sexual behaviour framework. - We make clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up; - We do not tolerate or dismiss sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" - We challenge behaviours (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia, flicking bras, sexist language and lifting up skirts. - We do not rely on students making disclosures, we actively look out for any indicators such as a change in behaviour or emotional wellbeing.
-We will openly ask outright if they have been harmed or threatened. - In assemblies, Life Chances lessons and other events we make clear to our students the ways they can report and who they can go to. - We are committed to preventing and responding to any sexually harmful behaviours at the earliest opportunity. - Our PSHE curriculum, based on the Department for Education's (DfE's) statutory guidance, specifically includes sexual harassment and sexual violence, including online.
-We include time for open discussion of topics that students can tell us they find particularly difficult, such as consent and the sending of 'nudes'. - We follow guidance from child net here and Greater Manchester Procedures here. - We promote the Dedicated helpline for victims of abuse in schools | NSPCC and Stop abuse together (campaign.gov.uk)
+- We make clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up; - We do not tolerate or dismiss sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" - We challenge behaviours (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia, flicking bras, sexist language and lifting skirts. - We do not rely on students making disclosures, we actively look out for any indicators such as a change in behaviour or emotional wellbeing.
+We will openly ask outright if they have been harmed or threatened. - We make clear to our students the ways they can report and who they can go to if they need to report an issue. - We are committed to preventing and responding to any sexually harmful behaviours at the earliest opportunity. - Our PSHE curriculum, based on the Department for Education's (DfE's) statutory guidance, specifically includes sexual harassment and sexual violence, including online.
+We include time for open discussion of topics that students can tell us they find particularly difficult, such as consent and the sending of 'nudes'. - We follow guidance within Keeping Children Safe in Education (2022, part 5) and Greater Manchester Procedures here.
+We utilise the NSPCC Harmful sexual behaviour framework. - We promote the Dedicated helpline for victims of abuse in schools | NSPCC and Stop abuse together (campaign.gov.uk) - We are aware that being subject to harassment, violence and or abuse, may breach children's rights, as set out in the Human Rights.